Greetings mate, and Welcome aboard!

 In other words,

-the sound signature may be more appealing and accessible to the average person who knows absolutely nothing about the audiophile hobby and prefers more bass out of their experience.
+the sound signature may be more appealing and accessible to the average person who knows absolutely nothing about the audiophile hobby.

 Back in 2019, a friend of mine fell in love with my HD600 when I let her borrow it and she knew pretty much jack squat about audio.